LacunaSoftware/signer-flutter/README.md

 > `flutter run`

 **Important**: In `lib/main.dart` inside `postEmbedUrl()` function, you should switch the url to the endpoint used in your application for further testing.
-The code can be found at line 53 as shown in the variable below:
+The code can be found as shown in the variable below.
+The URL should be used **ONLY FOR DEMONSTRATION** purposes:

 > `var url = Uri.parse(
       'https://demos.lacunasoftware.com/api/signer/embeddeallowElectronic=true');`

+When creating a real application replace the URL with one from your own backend server.
+The endpoint should be responsible for creating a document and/or retrieving the embedded URL for a specific signer - as explained in our [integration guide](https://docs.lacunasoftware.com/en-us/articles/signer/integration-guide.html).